Jampal mp3 Library

 Simple text to speech command line program

-This is a very simple Microsoft Windows command line program to convert text to speech.
-If uses the Microsoft Text to Speech Engine and the Microsoft Speech SDK.
-THe Text to Speech Engine is installed with Windows XP with one voice of somewhat poor quality.
-The Jampal installation program includes two better sounding voices.
+This is a very simple Microsoft Windows script to convert text to speech.
+If uses the windows scripting host and the Microsoft Text to Speech Engine.
+The Text to Speech Engine is installed with Windows XP and later versions.

 The text can be keyed in or read from a text file.
 The sound can be output to the computer sound system or sent to a wave file.
 Text is read from standard input or can be read from a file using a redirect, for example, to read aloud a text file: